1969–70 AEK Athens F.C. season: Overview

-The second consecutive transitional season for AEK under Branko Stanković.
-The yellow-blacks proceeded to a big renewal in their roster.
-Promising players such as Stefanos Theodoridis and Giorgos Triantafyllou were promoted from the academies, while transfers of young and talented players were made, with Apostolos Toskas being the most important of them.
-At the same time, players with a huge offer to the club left, such as Alekos Sofianidis, Tasos Vasiliou, Aleko Yordan as well as their legendary captain, Andreas Stamatiadis.
+This was AEK's second consecutive transitional season under Branko Stanković.
+The yellow-blacks underwent a major squad rebuild.
+Promising players such as Stefanos Theodoridis and Kostas Triantafyllou were promoted from the academy, while transfers of young and talented players were made, with the most notable being Apostolos Toskas.
+Nevertheless, in the final days of the transfer window, the club also signed Andreas Papaemmanouil, who was sidelined at Panathinaikos.
+At the same time, players who had made a significant contribution to the club, such as Alekos Sofianidis, Aleko Yordan and most notably their long-serving captain, Andreas Stamatiadis left the club.
+Moreover, Stanković no longer considered the previous years' main centre backs, Tasos Vasiliou and Fotis Balopoulos, part of his plans, effectively ending their time at the club.

-This season the team did not compete in any European competition.
-The conquest of the second place in the league was considered a complete success, taking into account the circumstances and the magnitude of Panathinaikos at the time.
-Mimis Papaioannou emerged as the top scorer of the club with 18 goals and second in the league behind Antonis Antoniadis.
-At the 10th place were Kostas Nikolaidis and Panagiotis Ventouris, with 12 goals each.
+This season the team did not compete in any European competitions.
+The second-place finish in the league was considered a success, taking into account the circumstances and the strength of Panathinaikos at the time.
+Mimis Papaioannou emerged as the club's top scorer with 18 goals and second in the league behind Antonis Antoniadis, while Kostas Nikolaidis and Panagiotis Ventouris also finished among the league's top scorers with 12 goals each.
 This season was marked by the bribery scandal of Loukanidis and Syropoulos of Aris by people of the newly-promoted Panachaiki.
-The evidence were overwhelming and the verdict was issued immediately.
+The evidence against them was considered overwhelming, and the verdict was issued immediately.
 Thus, despite the 0–0 draw at Aris Stadium, the match was awarded to Aris with 2–0, and Panachaiki were eliminated from the league and they were zeroed in their remaining 13 matches.
-As was natural, the team of Patras finished last and were relegated.
-It was the first time in the history of Greek football that a team was relegated due to bribery.
+As was natural, the club of Patras finished last and were relegated.
+It was the first time in the history of Greek football that a club was relegated due to bribery.

-In the Cup, AEK qualified without a match in the second round, where they faced Panathinaikos in a single game at Nea Filadelfeia Stadium and after 120 minutes of football the match found the two teams tied 1–1.
-The match was led to the penalty shoot-out, as for the first year the specific procedure was applied, as until then the winner occurred by a draw.
-At penalties AEK lost 3–5, as Papaioannou and Ventouris sent the ball out.
+In the Cup, AEK qualified without a match in the second round, where they faced Panathinaikos in a single game at Nea Filadelfeia Stadium and after 120 minutes the score was 1–1.
+The match went to a penalty shoot-out, with the procedure being introduced for the first time, as until then ties had been decided by a draw.
+AEK lost 5–3 on penalties, as Papaioannou and Ventouris sent the ball out.